Subject 13 (video game): Development

 Subject 13 was announced in June 2014.
 Core funding was provided by Microids.
 In July 2014, the studio launched a crowdfunding campaign on kickstarter.com with the goal of raising $40,000 to fund additional game content.
 The funding goal was narrowly met over the course of the four-week campaign.
 The release was planned for October 2014, but it dragged on until May 28, 2015.

 The graphics were created using the Unity game engine.
 The game's voice acting is in English; there are subtitles available in five languages.
 Ports of the game for Linux, Android and iOS have been announced, but have not yet appeared.

 According to the lead developer of the game, Paul Cuisset, the studio "[...] wanted to recapture [the] essence [of the old days of point and click adventure games] with the creation of Subject 13."

-On December 18, 2016, it was announced that the game would be released for Xbox One on December 20, 2016.
+On December 18, 2016, it was announced that the game would be released for the Xbox One on December 20, 2016.